- This event has passed.

 In this introductory session, Prof. Jorge Ferrer will offer us the framework and tools to more deeply appreciate and understand the rich diversity of the various spiritual and mystical traditions.
 Having extensively taught, published, and publicly presented about the topic of inter-spirituality and comparative mysticism, he will be leading us through a brief meditation then discussing various ways to approach and understand spirituality and mysticism through a comparative approach.
 Emphasis will be placed on the importance of dialogical inquiry, mutual transformation, and critical pluralism for respectful and fruitful inter-religious exchanges.
 This will be an interactive session where participants will be able to ask questions and make comments.

-This introductory session will be hosted on the online Zoom platform…look for the link here in late April.
+This introductory session will be hosted on the online Zoom platform…sign up by emailing firstname.lastname@example.org here.

 - This introductory session is open to anyone at no charge…you are encouraged to sign up for one or more of the retreats below.
 Fees are discounted when signing up for more than one!